espressjo/nirps-calib-unit-scrips/README.md

 # nirps-calib-unit-scrips
-Series of script to characterize the ND filtre wheel and optimize the 0th position ofthe calibration unit selector.
+Series of script to characterize the ND filtre wheel and optimize the 0th position of the calibration unit selector.

-**ping.py** tthis script will ping all the devices in the BE-CCR and the calibration unit.
+**ping.py**   this script will ping all the devices in the BE-CCR and the calibration unit.
+Use --help to see different options.